hz-xiaxz/blog-content/article/lanczos.typ

   tags: (blog-tags.physics, blog-tags.programming),
   license: licenses.cc-by-nc-sa,
 )
+#set text(lang: "en")
-= Memeory efficient Lanczos
+= Memory efficient Lanczos
 check this out! #link("https://lukefleed.xyz/posts/cache-friendly-low-memory-lanczos/")[Luke Fleed's blog post]

 Though it is not user friendly yet, however, memory is a major concern in ED, so might be good to keep in mind.

 #let th(body) = block(fill: luma(230), width: 100%, inset: 8pt, outset: 0pt, strong(body))
 #emph-box[
 AI told me that's efficient when I need the eigenvector.

+However, as the author of `Krylov.jl` points out they've already known a better trick termed `Saunders-Paige` trick for decades.
+]
+#conclusion[
+  If you are using Krylov.jl for a symmetric matrix (e.g., using cg, minres, or symmlq), you will not suffer from the $O(n k)$ memory explosion described in the blog post screenshot.
+You can safely solve massive systems (like the 500 million variable example mentioned) on a GPU without running out of RAM.
 ]

 = AI Feedback: Two-Pass Lanczos in ED